 The programme has an international orientation.
 According to the self-evaluation report, this is reflected in the international student body, teaching by international academic staff and the use of international teaching and research materials.
-In academic year 2021 - 2022, 13% of the enrolling students in the foregoing programme were non-Dutch.
+In academic year 2021 - 2022, 46% of the enrolling students in the foregoing programme were non-Dutch.

-The master specialisations have a similar set-up, and include deepening knowledge through core courses (7 x 4 EC), applying, and integrating knowledge in a seminar (12 EC) and proof of knowledge and skills with the individual thesis (4 EC for the thesis proposal and 16 EC for the thesis).
+The master specialisations have a similar set-up, with the exceptions of the master specialisation Health Economics (because of the collaboration with Erasmus School of Health Policy & Management (ESHPM)) and the master specialisation Data Science and Marketing Analytics, as this specialisation is offered in cooperation with the Econometrics department).
+The main set-up of the specialisations includes deepening knowledge through core courses (6 x 4 EC), deepening, applying, and integrating knowledge through seminars (2 $\times$ 10 EC) and proof of knowledge and skills with the individual thesis (16 EC).

 In the previous accreditation process recommendations were made (for all programmes) to improve the information provided to students and to inform students more clearly and comprehensively about the thesis process and the thesis assessment and align thesis processes.
+More specific for the foregoing master programme, it was recommended to use weighted criteria in the thesis assessment.
 The committee noted that ESE acted on these recommendations by implementing a new digital learning and working environment.
 In this environment the information about exchange, thesis and internships is centralised and accessible for all students.
 In addition, the thesis process has been streamlined for all programmes (see also standard 4).